Vintagemotors/Rhythia-Patched/README.md

 # MacOS Quickstart

+Theoretical minimum supported version is 10.8, currently I am unable to circumvent the minimum required version check so the minimum is 10.12 unless you run it in debug mode inside Godot.

 After downloading/building for MacOS you have to make an exception to allow it to run:

  Open Terminal.app (press Cmd + Space and enter Terminal).